theatlantic/CKEditor-WordCount-Plugin/README.md

     // Whether or not you want to show the Char Count
     showCharCount: false,

+    // Option to limit the characters in the Editor
+    charLimit: 'unlimited',

+    // Option to limit the words in the Editor
+    wordLimit: 'unlimited',

     // Whether or not to include Html chars in the Char Count
     countHTML: false
 };